-This creamy, almost Greek-like yogurt goes so well with some homemade fruit compote… like WOW.
+This creamy, almost Greek-like yoghurt goes so well with some homemade fruit compôte… like WOW.

-If you want to thicken your yogurt even more, place two layers of cheesecloth over a fine mesh strainer, which has been set over a large mixing bowl.
-Carefully pour in your coconut yoghurt, then loosely cover the top (with a lid or a few layers of cheesecloth), and let it drain overnight (or longer) until it’s reached your desired thickness!
+If you want to thicken your yoghurt even more, place two layers of cheesecloth over a fine mesh strainer, which has been set over a large mixing bowl.
+Carefully pour in your coconut yoghurt, then loosely cover the top (with a lid or a few layers of cheesecloth), and let it drain overnight (or longer) until it reaches your desired consistency!

 Note: If your yoghurt develops odd colours or smells, throw it out.
 Something has gone wrong.
 It should taste tangy, but not spoiled.

 - 1 can organic full fat coconut milk